madelyngreyes/readthedocs/docs/source/sections/data/TechnologiesToHostandAccess.rst

 Details of how to find the data of interest
 -------------------------------------------
-ISB-CGC BigQuery datasets can be found by searching for them through the BigQuery Google Interface.  `This web page <../progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_ and this Tutorial describe how to do this.
+ISB-CGC BigQuery datasets can be found by searching for them through the BigQuery Google Interface.  `This web page <../progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_ and this quick
+`visual walkthrough <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/intro_to_BigQuery.pdf>`_ describe how to do this.
 All that is required is a Google Cloud Project.

 Details of how to use the data of interest through a Google interactively or programmatically
 ---------------------------------------------------------------------------------------------